-On this piece which is more recent than the statuette discussed above, the deviation from the Buddhist canon is more visible, including a triangular face emphasizing the broad forehead at the expense of the chin and a sharp edged nose.
+This recent piece displays some deviation from the Buddhist canon, including a triangular face emphasizing the broad forehead at the expense of the chin and a sharp edged nose.
 The bust and arms are too long, probably deliberately to accentuate the commanding attitude.
 The patchwork robe inlaid with turquoises, garnets and lapis is inspired by the Chinese imperial silk garments.

 It is the first of the the three lots highlighted by Bonhams in the video below.